JacksonWuxs/PromptRec/Readme.md

 #### Introduction
-This is the official impelementation (code & dataset) to our paper: [Towards Personalized Cold-Start Recommendation with Prompts](https://arxiv.org/abs/2306.17256).
+This is the official implementation (code & dataset) to our paper: [Could Small Language Models Serve as Recommenders?
+Towards Data-centric Cold-start Recommendations](https://arxiv.org/abs/2306.17256).
 This repo includes the first benchmark for the system cold-start recommendation problem and provides a prompt learning based baseline for this task.

 #### Benchmark